-When working on a project, you sometimes need to mark some parts of your code for future reference: areas of optimization and improvement, possible changes, questions to be discussed, and so on.
+Sometimes, you need to mark parts of your code for future reference: areas of optimization and improvement, possible changes, questions to be discussed, and so on.
 PyCharm Edu lets you add special types of comments that are highlighted in the editor, indexed, and listed in the TODO Tool Window.
-This way you and your teammates can keep track of issues that require some attention.
+This way you and your teammates can keep track of issues that require attention.

 FIXME in both lower and upper case.
-These patterns can be used inside comments of any supported file type.
+These patterns can be used inside line and block comments of any supported file type.
 You can modify the default patterns or add your own patterns if necessary.

 Add custom patterns and filter TODO items

 OPTIMIZEitems, click the Add icon () in the Patterns section of the TODO dialog, and type the following pattern:\boptimize\b.*

-- Click OK to apply changes in the TODO dialog.
+Click OK to apply the changes in the TODO settings dialog.

 To apply the new filter, in the TODO tool window, click the Filter TODO Items icon () and select the Optimization filter.